Middlesex won their first Championship title since 1993 on the final day of the 2016 season

 Overseas player: George Bailey (Australia, from 19 May); Shahid Afridi (Pakistan, for Twenty20)

-In Out Asher Hart (Durham) Adam Wheater (Essex) Fraser Hay (UKP) James Tomlinson (RET) George Bailey (Middlesex) Andy Carter (RET, joined Northamptonshire on 21 April) Kyle Abbott (KPK) Ryan McLaren (Lancashire) Rilee Rossouw (KPK) Tino Best (REL) Ian Holland (UKP) Yasir Arafat (REL) Matt Salisbury (ex-Essex, short-term deal) Gareth Andrew (REL) Calvin Dickinson (YTH) Joe Weatherley (Kent, loan from start of season until 12 August) Jacob Lintott (Wiltshire) Jake Goodwin (REL) Felix Organ (YTH) Michael Carberry (Leicestershire, loan from 25 August for Championship) Full Hampshire squad list Latest Hampshire news Other news: Hampshire were reprieved from relegation because of Durham's financial problems.
+In Out Asher Hart (Durham) Adam Wheater (Essex) Fraser Hay (UKP, short-term summer contract) James Tomlinson (RET) George Bailey (Middlesex) Andy Carter (RET, joined Northamptonshire on 21 April) Kyle Abbott (KPK) Ryan McLaren (Lancashire) Rilee Rossouw (KPK) Tino Best (REL) Ian Holland (UKP) Yasir Arafat (REL) Matt Salisbury (ex-Essex, short-term deal) Gareth Andrew (REL) Calvin Dickinson (YTH) Joe Weatherley (Kent, loan from start of season until 12 August) Jacob Lintott (Wiltshire) Jake Goodwin (REL) Felix Organ (YTH) Michael Carberry (Leicestershire, loan from 25 August for Championship) Full Hampshire squad list Latest Hampshire news Other news: Hampshire were reprieved from relegation because of Durham's financial problems.
 Craig White has replaced Dale Benkenstein as head coach.
 Overseas signing Bailey will skipper the County Championship side, with club captain James Vince still leading in limited-overs cricket.
 KENT

 Overseas player: Wayne Parnell (South Africa, until mid-May); Adam Milne (New Zealand, after Champions Trophy); Yasir Shah (Pakistan, 8 June-6 July); Jimmy Neesham (New Zealand, for Twenty20)